 The two stars in the T Pyxidis system lie close together and the white dwarf draws mass off the Sun-like star, which causes the periodic eruptions.

 T Pyxidis is at least about 10,388 light years (3,185 parsecs) distant from Earth.
 Evidence suggests that the star has increased in mass despite the eruptions and that it might soon explode as a Type 1a supernova, the kind of supernova that is triggered by a violent explosion of a white dwarf.
-When this happens, and soon does not mean tomorrow but some time in the next 10 million years.
+When this happens, and soon does not mean tomorrow but at some point in the next 10 million years.
 The event will likely not affect life on Earth because star is too distant for the supernova to significantly damage our ozone layer.

 κ Pyxidis (Kappa Pyxidis)